wkolowski/Type-Theory-Wishlist/README.md

 ```
 zero-not-Odd' : Odd z -> Empty
-| _ impossible
+| impossible
 ```

-We can make this proof shorter by saying that all pattern are `impossible`.
+We can make this proof shorter by saying that no cases are possible, using the pattern `| impossible` that we have already met when discussing Inductive Families.

 ```
 zero-not-Odd'' : Odd z -> Empty